spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Arrow Functions - `arrow-functions`, `syntax`

-   :question: Rewrite the forEach function in the code below as an arrow function:
+   ❓ Rewrite the forEach function in the code below as an arrow function:

    ```JavaScript
        const snacks = [